-Analysis | 3 takeaways from Day Two of Trump’s impeachment trial
+Analysis | 3 takeaways from Day 2 of Trump’s impeachment trial

 One way to drive home the above point is to note that Trump didn’t just light the fire, but he declined to snuff it once it started burning.
 That shows that, at the very least, this was an outcome he was okay with, even if he didn’t outright desire it.

-Democrats set about making that deliberate negligence argument n Tuesday.
+Democrats set about making such an argument — call it deliberate negligence — on Tuesday.

 Beyond Raskin’s allusion to Trump deciding to “sit back” and let it happen, Castro and Swalwell noted that some officials had warned about the possibility of such scenes weeks beforehand, but Trump did little.
 Swalwell contrasted this with Trump’s other calls to action.

-Democrats signaled this will be a focal point of the case against Trump, including Trump’s tweet attacking Vice President Pence even shortly after Pence had been removed from the chamber for his safety.
+Democrats signaled this will be a focal point of the case against Trump, including Trump’s tweet attacking Vice President Mike Pence even shortly after Pence had been removed from the chamber for his safety.

 “You will see his relentless attack on Vice President Pence, who was, at that very moment, hiding with his family as armed extremists were chanting, ‘Hang Mike Pence,’ calling him a traitor,” Rep. Joe Neguse (D-Colo.), another impeachment manager, said.
 “As this had started, President Trump had simply gone on to TV, just logged on to Twitter and said, ‘Stop the attack.’
 If he had done so with even half as much force as he said, ‘Stop the Steal,’ how many lives would we have saved?
 Sadly, he didn’t do that.”